Continuity of the fundamental operations on distributions having a specified wave front set (with a counter example by Semyon Alesker): Appendix: Technical results

 \subsection{Topological equivalence $C^\infty(X)$ and $\calD'_\emptyset$}

-As a first application of the previous lemma, we show \begin{lem} The spaces $C^\infty(X)$ and $\calD'_\emptyset$ are topologically isomorphic. \end{lem} \begin{proof} This property was also stated (without proof) by Alesker~\cite{Alesker-10}.
-The two spaces are identical as vector spaces because a distribution $u$ whose wave front set is empty is smooth everywhere, since its singular support $\mathrm{sing\,supp}(u)=\underline{\pi}(\WF(u))$~\cite[p.~254]{HormanderI} is empty~\cite[p.~42]{HormanderI}, and a distribution is a smooth function if and only if its singular support is empty.
+As an application of the previous lemma, we show \begin{lem} The spaces $C^\infty(X)$ and $\calD'_\emptyset$ are topologically isomorphic. \end{lem} \begin{proof} The two spaces are identical as vector spaces because a distribution $u$ whose wave front set is empty is smooth everywhere, since its singular support $\mathrm{sing\,supp}(u)=\underline{\pi}(\WF(u))$~\cite[p.~254]{HormanderI} is empty~\cite[p.~42]{HormanderI}, and a distribution is a smooth function if and only if its singular support is empty.

 To prove the topological equivalence, we must show that the two inclusions $\calD'_\emptyset\hookrightarrow C^\infty(X)$ and $C^\infty(X)\hookrightarrow \calD'_\emptyset$ are continuous.
 Recall that a system of semi-norms defining the topology of $C^\infty(X)$ is $\pi_{m,K}$, where $m$ runs over the integers and $K$ runs over the compact subsets of $X$~\cite[p.~88]{Schwartz-66}.
 By a straightforward estimate, we obtain: